artsy/auto-config/README.md

 ## Contributing

 The configuration is stored in the `package.json` under the `auto` key.
 Any updates should be made there.
+See Auto's [docs](https://intuit.github.io/auto/pages/autorc.html) for information on what can be configured.

 ## About Artsy